vaginessa/dns-wiki/Home.md

 Making Donations
 -------

 Donations are optional and we don't want you to feel pressured to send money!
-But everything may helps to improve the product - and of course it's always a good motivation!
+But everything may help to improve the our product — and of course it's always a good motivation!

 It can be done directly on [Donate Version](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donate), [Unlocker](https://play.google.com/store/apps/details?id=dev.ukanth.ufirewall.donatekey) or via below options.